 - Seven minutes after the metric returned to its Expected Range, the Severity Level changed from Critical to Warning, and eight minutes after that, to Normal

-With a key metric this elevated, it made sense for the system to surface this anomaly.
+With a key metric elevated by this large amount, it made sense for the system to surface this anomaly.

 Examine Suspected Cause Metrics

-You view, scroll through, and hover over Suspected Cause Metrics in the same way that you do Top Deviating Metrics.
+You view, scroll through, and hover over Suspected Cause Metrics similar to Top Deviating Metrics.

 Top Deviating Metrics describe the Business Transaction, while Suspected Cause Metrics describe tiers or nodes further down in the entity tree.
 This means that if you have ART as a Top Deviating Metric and as a Suspected Cause Metric, those are two different metrics.
 Likewise, EPM as a Top Deviating Metric and as a Suspected Cause Metric are also two different metrics.